 “Manufacturer’s Recommendations” means, the instructions, procedures, and recommendations which are issued by the manufacturer of any equipment used at the Facility relating to the operation, maintenance, or repair of such equipment, and any revisions or updates thereto from time to time issued by the manufacturer.

-“Month” means the period beginning at 00:00:01 a.m., CPT, on the first Day of each calendar month and ending at the same time on the first Day of the next succeeding calendar month.
+“Month” means the period beginning at 00:00:01 a.m., EPT, on the first Day of each calendar month and ending at the same time on the first Day of the next succeeding calendar month.

 “MW” means megawatt.